Soft Drink Bottler Finds the Perfect Formula for IT Communications

 The move to cloud communications also generated a benefit the company hadn’t been counting on.
 The beverage-distribution industry is seasonal, and demand tends to spike starting in late spring as the temperature rises.
 During this time, Weinstein Beverage staffs up by hiring seasonal employees for jobs like loading beverages onto trucks and stocking store shelves.
 Now, when those temporary workers move on, the company can reassign those RingCentral numbers to new employees in just a few clicks.

-Additionally, replacing the company’s legacy phone services with RingCentral Office is also resulting in considerable cost savings.
+Additionally, replacing the company’s legacy phone services with RingCentral MVP is also resulting in considerable cost savings.
 The company no longer needs to pay for third-party IT experts to service and troubleshoot its PBX system.
 The accounts payable team has reduced its telecom billing from six different providers down to just one.